Historian of Brookwood Cemetery

 Hardback, with 344 pages, and over 130 illustrations

-I am delighted to announce that having been out of print for many years, a new edition of my major guide to Brookwood Cemetery will be available in mid-
+I am delighted to announce that having been out of print for many years, a new edition of my major guide to Brookwood Cemetery is now available.

-Originally published to celebrate the 150th anniversary of Brookwood Cemetery, London's Necropolis: A Guide to Brookwood Cemetery is the first major history and guide to Brookwood Cemetery.
+Originally published to celebrate the 150th anniversary of Brookwood Cemetery, London's Necropolis: A Guide to Brookwood Cemetery is the only major history and guide to Brookwood Cemetery.

 Brookwood was the largest burial ground in the world when it was opened in 1854 by the London Necropolis & National Mausoleum Company.
 Designed on a massive scale with avenues of sequoia, its own private railway and majestic planting, Brookwood is one of Surrey’s best-